 (Seen this email before?
-I sent it on the same day last year.
+I sent it on the same day two years ago.
 But it’s just as true now, perhaps more so, so we’re using it again…)

 So today, in all modesty, let’s consider which school to choose in Bologna.

 Madrelingua is a member of the national association of Italian Schools, ASILS, as you can verify by clicking through to their website.

 And as you will see there, two other Bologna schools are also members.

 So what makes OUR school, the newest of the three, actually, the final choice for a lot of students?

 Perhaps it’s the price?